nextlang/spec/README.md

-# Spec of Next Programming Language (In Progrress)
+# Next Programming Language and Tools (In Progrress)

 Some cool features will be available soon.
 The main goal of the lannguage is to provide a similar mechaism to **Swift**'s `#available/@available` feature to deploy single binary to multiple platform versions.
 A VM or JIT or Booter will drop uavailable features fom binary on the fly.